MoinPansare/MPFavouriteButton/README.md

 Planned tasks

-Adding Ripple to the current animation
+Adding Ripple to the current animation<br>
 Add Support for normal buttons to make it more interactable.